EvgeniiGulev/EvgeniiGulev/README.md

 Hello!
 I'm Evgenii Gulev, a developer passionate about creating innovative solutions with technology.
 My journey into programming began with a curiosity for building interactive applications that make a difference.
 I thrive on challenges and enjoy exploring new technologies to enhance my skills and deliver impactful projects.

+### 🔭 Current Projects

+- **Web Homepage Design**: Creating a personalized web homepage with custom widgets and interactive elements.
+- **Open Source Contributions**: Actively contributing to projects on GitHub and exploring new libraries and frameworks.

+### 🌱 Currently Learning

+- Exploring new techniques for optimizing React performance.
+- Deepening my knowledge of Python for machine learning applications.

 ### 🔧 Technologies & Skills

 #### Languages: